ProximoSrl/ProximoSrl.github.io/_posts/2014-10-06-Ubiquitous-language.md

 ## ...and Behavior.
 As expected when we found that the same term is used by the people in the organization with different meanings we have probably saved many hours of work;
-I let the users write down on a wide blank post-it the meaning of every single term as soon as it materialize in any command / event post-it.
+I ask the users to write down on a wide blank post-it the meaning of every single term as soon as it materialize in any command / event / readmodel post-it.

-Then the discussion start and very quickly lead us to invaluable informations not only about meaning for the different user roles (spotting bounded contexts) and down at the rainbow's end!
+The discussion start and lead us very quickly to domain discovery down at the rainbow's end!

-Yes, that's the fastest way to get to the "Pot of Gold": term => meaning => use cases => behavior
+Yes, that's the fastest way to get to the "Pot of Gold":
+**term => meaning => use cases => behavior**.

 Stay tuned for the next post, I'll tell you how Ubiquitous Language helped us to discover behavior and model the "Document" aggregate in our DMS.

+*(spoiler: it's not a single Aggregate root)*